killy10o10/awesome-books-ES6/README.md

 # Awesome Books Application with ES6

-> This is a HTML/CSS and Javscript based web application.
+> This is a HTML/CSS and ES6 based web application.
 It is used to add books with title and author details.
 This project has been developed as a part of Microverse Module 2 projects.

 ## Built With

 - HTML
 - CSS
-- Sass
 - Javascript

 ## Live Demo